-- In a medium sized mixing bowl, pour in the non-fat milk, heavy cream, vanilla extract, and sweetened condensed milk.
+- In a medium sized mixing bowl or mason jar, pour in the non-fat milk, heavy cream, vanilla extract, and sweetened condensed milk.
 Using a whisk or electric whisk, whip the mixture until it has large bubbles, and then becomes thick and smooth.

 - Add the pumpkin puree, pumpkin spice, and a pinch of salt into the bowl or mason jar.
-Optionally, add more sugar per taste and annatto (dye) if desired.
+Optionally, add more sugar per taste and orange food coloring if desired.
 Continue to whip until fully combined and the foam has thickened, just before it forms soft peaks.

 - Slowly pour or spoon in the pumpkin cream cold foam over the cold brew.
 Sprinkle additional pumpkin spice over the cold foam and enjoy!

 - The best coffee to use is cold brew, but espresso or fresh brewed coffee over ice work as well

 - Store additional pumpkin cream cold foam in the fridge for up to 4 days.
 Rewhip with a whisk when ready to use, if necessary.